-According to the Department for Transport, for every kilometre a person travels, passenger trains produce a third of the CO2e• emissions of the average petrol car, and those emissions continue to fall each year (35.1g CO2e per passenger kilometre in the 12 months to March 2020, down 4.1% year-on-year).
+According to the Department for Transport, for every kilometre a person travels, passenger trains produce a third of the CO2e• emissions of the average petrol car.
+Those emissions continue to fall each year (35.1g CO2e per passenger kilometre in the 12 months to March 2020, down 4.1% year-on-year).

-One of the reasons for passenger rail’s ongoing improvement is the rate at which it’s replacing diesel with electricity, and in freight rail the opposite is happening.
+One of the reasons for passenger rail’s ongoing improvement is the rate at which it’s replacing diesel with electricity.
+In freight rail, the opposite is happening.
 Diesel usage here rose 12.5% to 172 million litres in 2019-20: the highest it’s been for five years.
-That all means that CO2e emissions from freight trains have increased to 27.5g CO2e per tonne per kilometre: the highest they’ve been since 2011-12.
+CO2e emissions from freight trains have increased to 27.5g CO2e per tonne per kilometre: the highest they’ve been since 2011-12.

 •(CO2e = Carbon dioxide equivalent – used to describe different greenhouse gases in a common unit).

 More needs to be done to adjust how the rail network is powered.
 Replacing more diesel carriages with electric ones will certainly help, but there are other options.

 In December 2020, Hitachi and GWR announced plans to launch the UK’s first battery-powered long-distance train route between London and Penzance.
 In Mainland Europe we’ve seen hydrogen used to fuel CO2-free journeys on the German-made Coradia iLint.
 These developments prove that a diesel-less future for rail is possible.
 Now it just needs to happen on a larger scale.